ShanKwanCho/Machine-Learning_Porfolio/ELO Merchant Category Recommendation/README.md

-California Housing Price

-Compared income category proportion in Stratified Sampling and Random Sampling.
-Visualized the data to gain insights with Matplotlib.
-Processed the categorical input feature to a one-hot vector and took care of missing values.
-Analyzed this end to end machine learning project with different models.
+ELO Merchant Category Recommendation ( Kaggle Competition )

+ELO has ML models to understand the importance of aspects and preferences for their customer’s lifecycle.

+We use Root Mean Square Error (RMSE) to predict the customer loyalty.
+So we can give better opportunities to most loyalty customers (i.e. promotions )

-- [x]  ML problem:        House Price Prediction
+- [x]  ML problem:        ELO Merchant Category Recommendation
-- [x]  Technologies:      Numpy, Pandas, mathplotlib, sklearn
+- [x]  Technologies:      Numpy, Seaborn, Pandas, Mathplotlib, Sklearn , Lightgbm
 - [x]  Implementation:    Google Colab

+Note: Learning Outcome attached with PDF document.